 It literally takes just a few clicks (or swipes) and a quick online application process to get covered.
 No need to worry about scheduling time-consuming medical exams or going through multiple back and forths with insurance agents.

 However, one thing we do wish is the availability of a 30-year term as that would make it an even sweeter deal, so hopefully, they offer this option in the future.
-Therefore in conclusion, Bestow’s short (2-year) and long (10/20 year) term life insurance policies are worth checking out because of its great value and quick and painless application process.
+Therefore in conclusion, Bestow’s long (10/20 year) term life insurance policies are worth checking out because of its great value and quick and painless application process.

 Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I like these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.